Mobile security: Threats

 Wi-Fi interference technologies can also attack mobile devices through potentially insecure networks.
 By compromising the network, hackers are able to gain access to key data.
+Devices connected to public networks are at risk of attacks.
 A VPN, on the other hand, can be used to secure networks.
 As soon as a system is threatened, an active VPN will operate.
-There are also social engineering techniques, such as phishing.
-With phishing, unsuspecting victims are sent links to lead them to malicious websites.
+There are also social engineering techniques, such as phishing, in which unsuspecting victims are sent links to lead them to malicious websites.
 The attackers can then hack into the victim's device and copy all of its information.

-However, mobile device attacks can be prevented with technologies.
-Containerization is an example, as it allows the creation of a hardware infrastructure that separates the business data from other data.
-By detecting malicious traffic and rogue access points, there is network protection.
+Some mobile device attacks can be prevented.
+For example, containerization allows the creation of a hardware infrastructure that separates business data from other data.
+Additionally, network protection detects malicious traffic and rogue access points.
 Data security is also ensured through authentication.